Alan Strange

 Strange would go on to hit .223 during a big-league career spent mostly with the Browns, although he did spend 20 games in 1935 with the Senators.
 He hit his lone Major League home run on September 2, 1934, against Phil Gallivan of the Chicago White Sox at Sportsman's Park.
 In the field, Strange had a .960 career fielding percentage.

-Strange played his final MLB game on August 16, 1942, and served in the United States Army during World War II.
-Much of his minor league career occurred in the top-level Pacific Coast League for the Hollywood Stars, Seattle Rainiers and Portland Beavers.
+Strange played his final MLB game on August 16, 1942,.
+Much of his minor league career occurred in the top-level Pacific Coast League for the Hollywood Stars, Seattle Rainiers and Bremerton Bluejackets.
 He managed the Rainiers for the final half of the 1959 PCL season.

 On June 27, 1994, Strange died in Seattle, Washington.
 He is buried there at Calvary Cemetery.